Master (MS) in Nursing

 The curriculum has five components:

-• Core courses taken by all students address nursing theory, advanced physical health assessment, advanced pathophysiology across the lifespan, advanced pharmacology for clinical practice, nursing research, professional issues and the healthcare delivery system.
+1. All students take core courses that address nursing theory, advanced physical health assessment, advanced pathophysiology across the lifespan, advanced pharmacology, nursing research, professional issues and the healthcare delivery system.

-• Clinical specialization courses prepare nurses for community health primary care or adult-gerontological primary care nursing.
+2. Clinical specialization courses prepare nurses for adult-gerontological or community health nursing.

-• Role development courses address socialization and implementation of nurse administrator or nurse educator roles.
+3. Role development courses address the socialization and implementation of nurse administrator or nurse educator roles.

-• Elective courses may be taken either in nursing or related areas of study.
-Courses may be taken in other Binghamton University schools.
-Students are encouraged to select electives that will enhance their special interests and career goals.
+5. Students may take elective courses in nursing or related areas of study.
+Electives may be taken in other Binghamton University schools.
+Students are encouraged to select electives that enhance their interests and career goals.
 Independent study is an option.

 • Adult-gerontological nurse educator MS, full-time curriculum plan